Skip to content

 Location Content

-.houmao/catalog.sqlite Specialist metadata, easy-profile metadata, and references to managed content.
-Both easy profiles and explicit launch profiles share the same catalog launch-profile family.
+.houmao/catalog.sqlite Specialist metadata, project-profile metadata, and references to managed content.
+Both project profiles and native launch dossiers share the same catalog launch-profile family.

-.houmao/content/prompts/<name>.md System prompt file (and prompt-overlay text files when an easy profile uses --prompt-overlay-file).
+.houmao/content/prompts/<name>.md System prompt file (and prompt-overlay text files when an project profile uses --prompt-overlay-file).

 .houmao/content/auth/<tool>/<opaque-bundle-ref>/ Auth bundle directory tree stored by opaque bundle ref.
 The user-facing auth display name lives in the catalog.